mcmilnick/rusty_elma/README.md

 Rusty Elma aims to be a management system wherein one can create different processes, data channels, and events.
 In the management system of Elma, one can then have all of these sub-systems talk to each other and coexist.

 //////////////////////////////////// Using the Code ////////////////////////////////////////
+To use the code…
+1. Pull from the repo
+2. Build the docker file with
+Docker build -t rust_cont -f rust_interactive.dockerfile .
+3. Run the container with
+docker run -it -v $PWD:/source rust_cont bash
+4. Build elma with “Cargo build”
+5. Running the code does nothing since there is no code in main.
+This would normally be done with “cargo run”
+6. Run all tests cases with output using “cargo test -- --nocapture”
+7. Compile all documentation with “cargo doc”

 //////////////////////////////////// Rust directory explanation /////////////////////////////
 The first thing to do when creating a rust directory is to use the command